lastweek/lastweek.github.io/docs/notes/virt.md

 ## Details

-Images below come from this slide: <a href="http://lastweek.io/pubs/Virtualization_Cards_Yizhou_Shan.pdf" target="_blank">Slides on Cloud Virtualization Cards</a>.
+Images below come from this slide I made: <a href="http://lastweek.io/pubs/Virtualization_Cards_Yizhou_Shan.pdf" target="_blank">Slides on Cloud Virtualization Cards</a>.

 ### KVM and QEMU/Firecraker Workflow

+The following image shows the typical workflow when a VM tries to access I/O devices.
+It will VM exit to the KVM module, which then dispatch (essentially return the ioctl call) the events to the userspace hypervisor (e.g., QEMU, Firecracker).
+Inside those hypervisors, there would be many implementation choices.
+Say the VM is tring to send out a packet via the emualted NIC, QEMU at this point will send out that packet using normal sockets (via host Linux).

+This is the basic flow: VM -> KVM -> QEMU/Firecracker -> host Linux.
+Internally, it could have many variantions.

-Green line represents SR-IOV enabled passthrough.
+The green line represents SR-IOV enabled passthrough path.
 The VM can skip all hypervisor modules.
-SR-IOV is an all-or-nothing solution.
+SR-IOV is an all-or-nothing solution, so, once enabled, a cloud vendor / sysadmin has no way to control VM's usage on I/O devices.

 ![image1](assets/virt-1.png)

 ### Cloud Vendors Reserve Cores to Run Hypervisor

-Reserve cores to run the hypervisor.
+Vendors would reserve cores to run the hypervisor.
+For several important reasons.
+First, they want to have separate processing provisioning.
+Second, to reduce switches on user core.
 This is a common practice for some cloud vendors.
-They try to move away from it by using speciazed hardware and save the cores for users.
+But they try to move away from it by using speciazed hardware and save the cores for users.

 ![image2](assets/virt-2.png)

 ## Modern Virtualization Hardware

-Cloud vendors have been using specialized Virtualization cards to speed up virtualization and to reduce datacenter tax.
+Cloud vendors have been using specialized virtualization cards to speed up virtualization and to reduce datacenter infrastructue tax.
-Those cards are particularly useful for high-speed I/O devices.
+Those cards are particularly useful for high-speed I/O devices (recall the workflow we presented earlier, it has huge perf cost).
 Examples include AWS Nitro cards, Microsoft FPGA based SmartNIC cards (NSDI'18).
-You can use Intel IPU to build one as well.
+You can use NVIDIA DPU or Intel IPU to build a similar one as well.

-Those cards, essentially move the hypervisor into the hardware.
-Of course, the vendor modules are more feature-rich than QEMU's.
-But you get the idea.
+Those cards, essentially move the hypervisor modules into the hardware.

-At a high-level, they are "SR-IOV + Hardware-based QEMU".
+At a high-level, they are **"SR-IOV + Hardware-based QEMU"**.

 ![image3](assets/virt-3.png)

 For storage + NIC, they can have two discrete cards or a unified one.
 The latter avoids the PCIe crossing.
 You can have NVMe-over-Fabric really easily.

 ![image3](assets/virt-4.png)

-## Note
+## Detailed Note on QEMU/KVM

 Below is the note I took when I was reading QEMU/KVM source code.
 The questions I've focused on are: